vidjil/vidjil/doc/user.md

 gene used and on the hypermutations.
 Other software may have other definitions, see also [What is a clone ?](vidjil-format.md#what-is-a-clone).

-### What is the sequence displayed for each clonotype ?
+### What is the sequence displayed for each clonotype?

 The sequences displayed for each clonotype are not individual reads.
 The clonotypes may gather thousands of reads, and all these reads can have